kantony17/Final-Project/README.md

 The following are the files and subsequent data strucutres used in order to run the main method NetFlix.java.
 All classes are serializable.

 #####Customer.java
 This file is the specific customer node.
-It can set and retunr a customers name, credit card number and the password that they create.
+It can set and return a customers name, credit card number and the password that they create.
 Each customer is created as their own node.
 #####Movie.java
 This file is the specific movie node.
 It can set and return a movies title, ID number, rotten tomato rating score and whether or not is is available.
 Each movie is create as its own node, which is then stored in a variety of different data structures.
 #####WishList.java